pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 there is much that the current system can teach us as we seek to repurpose our swords as plowshares.
 We need a new mindset---not one of naivete or innocence, but one that leverages our collective understanding of the past to help us avoid the all too familiar mind traps and rabbit holes as we move forward.
-Could any greater reason exist to distribute bits of the Berlin Wall as souvenirs other than to keep in our collective memory the things we have learned from the experience?
+In the weeks and months after the fall of the Berlin Wall, could any greater reason exist for the [Mauerspechte] to use hammers and pickaxes to break off bits of the Wall as souvenirs other than to keep in our collective memory the things we have learned from the experience?

 And just as with the [reunification of Germany], realizing the Scholarly Commons is not simply a matter of removing a wall and getting on with life as